Bug report #1876

 Strictly speaking, this is not a bug, but is in a grey-area leaning toward "feature".
 Many client apps, like MS Access and pgAdminIII, consider zero-length strings to be NULLs.
 I prefer this behaviour, since it is consistent to the creation of the features in QGIS when no text has been added to some fields these were inserted as NULLs and not zero-length strings.

-#6 Updated by Jürgen Fischer almost 8 years ago
+#6 Updated by Jürgen Fischer about 8 years ago

 regis Haubourg wrote: